 Mitchell classification of avascular necrosis is based on MRI signal characteristics within the center of the lesion on T1 and T2-weighted images.

 The lesion is classified into four stages with stage A representing early disease and stage D representing late disease.
 However, th...

 Modality is the term used in radiology to refer to one form of imaging e.g. CT scanning.
 It is often used in the plural form, e.g. various modalities can be employed to evaluate this liver lesion.

 More generally, in clinical medicine, the term modality is used for different types of procedures ...

-The modified Fisher scale is a method for grading subarachnoid hemorrhage (SAH) secondary to intracranial aneurysm rupture, seen on non-contrast CT.
-It was developed from the original Fisher scale which was modified to account for patients with thick cisternal blood and concomitant intraventricu...
+The modified Fisher scale is a method for radiological grading subarachnoid hemorrhage (SAH) secondary to intracranial aneurysm rupture, assessed on the first non-contrast CT.

 The modified Memphis criteria are a set of screening criteria for blunt cerebrovascular injury (BCVI) in trauma.
 The presence of one or more of these criteria makes necessary a complementary CTA or DSA study to exclude a BCVI.